Philogex/Minescript-Aimbot/README.md

 ### CLI Overrides (optional)

-You can override a few settings when launching the script; if omitted, the in‑file defaults are used.
+You can override a few settings when launching the script; if omitted, the in-file defaults are used.

 Examples: